anhlh-edsolabs/tap-helper/README.md

 ## Installation

-To install the necessary dependencies, run the following command:
+To install the package, run the following command:

 ```sh
 yarn add tap-protocol-helper